-- Deviated Tip : Rotation of the nasal tip, often associated with deviated septum.
-Tip structures need to released from scar tissue, straightened, and often reinforced with suture or cartilage grafts.
+- Deviated tip: Rotation of the nasal tip, often associated with deviated septum.
+Tip structures need to be released from scar tissue, straightened, and often reinforced with suture or cartilage grafts.

-- Asymmetry of Nose : Usually traumatic in origin.
-Structures need to be released from scar tissue, straightened, and re-inforced when necessary.
+- Asymmetry of nose: Usually traumatic in origin.
+Structures need to be released from scar tissue, straightened, and reinforced as necessary.

 Surgical Technique: Open Vs. Closed Rhinoplasty

-There exists two fundamental approaches to performing rhinoplasty, the open vs. closed technique.
-Open Rhinoplasty involves placing a small incision across the columella, then continuing with incisions inside the nose.
+There exist two fundamental approaches to performing rhinoplasty: the open technique and the closed technique.
+Open rhinoplasty involves placing a small incision across the columella, then continuing with incisions inside the nose.
 The external skin/subcutaneous tissue is lifted off the underlying cartilage and bone.
 These structures can then be more precisely manipulated and repositioned to yield a more predictable result.
 Also, more complex cases involving grafts are more easily performed with the open approach.
-Given the demanding nature of rhinoplasty with a premium on precision, Dr. Reagan strongly prefers the open approach.
+Given the demanding nature of rhinoplasty with a focus on precision, Dr. Reagan strongly prefers the open approach.

-Occasionally the columellar incision from an open rhinoplasty needs to be revised ( 5%).
+Occasionally the columellar incision from an open rhinoplasty needs to be revised (approximately 5 percent of all cases).
 In addition, nasal tip swelling tends to be greater and more prolonged with open rhinoplasty compared to closed rhinoplasty.
-Even with this in mind, most patients look presentable after 2 weeks.
+Even with this in mind, most patients look presentable after two weeks.

 The septum is a single, mid-line cartilaginous structure that supports the nasal tip and nasal vault.
 External trauma can cause septal deviation, which in turn, can lead to tip deviation and difficulty in breathing (nasal obstruction).
 A septoplasty usually involves removal of the deviated portion of the septum.
 Sometimes grafts are used to support repositioning of the septum.